flintlang/flint/docs/language_guide.md

 # Flint Specific Features
 ---
+## Safe Arithmetic
+Safe arithmetic operators are also provided.
+The `+`, `-`, `*` and `**` operators throw an exception and abort execution of the smart contract when an overflow occurs.
+The `/` operator implements integer division.
+No underflows can occur as we do not support floating point types yet.
+The performance overhead of our safe operators are low.

+In rare cases, allowing overflows is the programmer’s intended behaviour.
+Flint also supports overflowing operators, `&+`, `&-`, and `&*`, which will not crash on overflows.

 ## Assets
 Flint supports special safe operations when handling assets, such as Ether.
 They help ensure the contract's state consistently represents its Ether value, preventing attacks such as TheDAO.